Clap Your Hands & Stomp Your Feet… Ladies & Gentlemen, The Rochester Scottish Pipes and Drums

 There is hardly a firemen’s parade in the Rochester area that has not featured the band.
 In 2002, the band took part in the Tunes of Glory parade in New York City.
 In 2006 and again in 2008, the band marched in the famous Boston St. Patrick’s Day Parade and has piped in the Allied Forces three times at the Warriors Day Parade, part of the Canadian National Exhibition in Toronto.

 There are also many concerts, tattoos and closing ceremonies where the band has performed, including the Rochester International LPGA golf tournament, the three Rochester International Marine Tattoos, plus the Hamilton Military Tattoo in Ontario, the Genesee Country Museum’s Highland Gathering and the Museum’s new Celtic Festival, the Niagara Celtic Festival at Olcott, New York and the Sodus Lighthouse concert.
 They have opened for the Dropkick Murphys.
-In April 2014, the band was invited to participate in the West Point Military Academy’s Tattoo.
+In April 2014, the band was invited to participate in the West Point Military Academy’s Tattoo and has performed there every year since.
 On a cold day in each December the band pipes for the It’s a Wonderful Life Run in Seneca Falls.

 As a local Minister recently said of the band: